Changes to ObamaCare and Delays to ObamaCare

 ObamaCare Employer Mandate Delay

-The mandate for employers with fifty or more full-time equivalent employees to provide health coverage was pushed back from 2014 to 2015.
+The mandate for employers with fifty or more full-time equivalent employees to provide health coverage was delayed from 2014 to 2016.

 ObamaCare Small Business Health Options Marketplace Delay

 ObamaCare’s open enrollment for small businesses originally started during 2014 open enrollment (Oct 1st, 2013 – March 31st, 2014).
-However the SHOP (Small Business Health Options Program) marketplace that allows businesses with 50 or less full-time equivalent employees to enroll doesn’t start until open enrollment 2015 (Nov 15th – Jan 15th 2014).
-Starting 2016 small businesses with between 50-100 full-time equivalent employees can use the marketplace in states that don’t allow this sooner.
+However the SHOP (Small Business Health Options Program) marketplace that allows businesses with 50 or less full-time equivalent employees to enroll didn’t start until open enrollment 2015 (Nov 15th – Jan 15th 2014).
+Starting 2016 small businesses with between 50-100 full-time equivalent employees began to be able to use the marketplace in states that didn’t allow them to use it sooner.
 Small businesses can still get small business tax credits through an agent retroactively since 2010 and moving forward each year until they can use the marketplace to apply for tax credits.

 ObamaCare Preexisting Conditions Pool Changes